softCompound/tech_stack/README.md

 # tech_stack
 This is a demo react-native app developed for learning purpose.

-Required to test the app:
+Pre-requisites to run the app:

 1. npm install